redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

-- Demonstrate understanding of basic structure in HTML.
+- Understand the basic structure of HTML.

-- Demonstrate understanding the usage of tags and elements.
+- Use of tags and elements in writing HML code.

 - Use attributes to define the elements.